 The Baby Boomer is a person born between 1946 and 1964.
 The baby boomer generation makes up a substantial portion of the population, representing nearly 20% of the American public.

 According to the Centers for Disease Control, in 2011 people ages 65 to74 were diagnosed with type 2 diabetes 13 times as often as people age 45 or younger.
 Cataracts affect nearly 20.5 million Americans age 40 and older.
 The baby boomer generation will live longer so the chances of developing Alzheimer’s disease is greater as they age.
 Both Osteoarthritis and Osteoporosis levels will increase as the baby boomer generation ages.

-	The following growth statistics are supplied by the U.S. Bureau of Labor Statics for Physical Therapists, Medical Assistants, Medical Billing & Coding Specialists, Cardiographic Technician, Pharmacy Technician, Dental Assistant, Licensed Nurse Practitioner, and Health Care Administrator.
+The following growth statistics are supplied by the U.S. Bureau of Labor Statics for Physical Therapy Assistants, Medical Assistants, Medical Billing & Coding Specialists, Pharmacy Technician, Dental Assistant, Licensed Nurse Practitioner, and Health Care Administrator.

-	Physical Therapist - an important part of the rehabilitation, treatment, and prevention of patients with chronic conditions, illnesses, or injuries.
-Employment of physical therapists is projected to grow 34 percent from 2014 to 2024.
+Physical Therapy Assistant - an important part of the rehabilitation, treatment, and prevention of patients with chronic conditions, illnesses, or injuries.
+Employment of physical therapist assistants is projected to grow 29 percent from 2014 to 2024.

 Medical Assistant - complete administrative and clinical tasks in the offices of physicians, hospitals, and other healthcare facilities.
 Employment of medical assistants is projected to grow 23 percent from 2014 to 2024

 Medical Billing & Coding Specialist – use various classification systems to code and categorize patient information for insurance reimbursement purposes, for databases and registries, and to maintain patients’ medical and treatment histories.
 Employment of medical billing & coding specialists is projected to grow 15 percent from 2014 to 2024